onox/orka/docs/logging.md

 ```

 If `Debug` is `False` then the video driver may choose to not enable
 full debug output.
+If `Debug` is `True`, log messages are automatically
+enabled.
-To enable log messages from the video driver, call from the OpenGL task:
+To enable log messages from the video driver after having created a context
+without the `Debug` flag, call from the OpenGL task:

 ```ada
 Orka.Debug.Set_Log_Messages (Enable => True);